vladbph/cymatix-doc/README.md

     ```
     "version":"0000.0000.0000"
     ```
-- To include vendor name into the deductions.
+- To include vendor name into the inferences.
 By default, it is `False`
     ```
     "include_vendor":false
     ```
-- To include version number into the deductions.
+- To include version number into the inferences.
 By default, it is `False`
     ```
     "include_version":false
     ```
-- To include layer name into the deductions.
+- To include layer name into the inferences.
 By default, it is `False`
     ```
     "include_layer_name":false
     ```
-- To include intents into the deductions.
+- To include intents into the inferences.
 By default, it is `True`
     ```
     "include_intents":true
     ```
-- To include prompt into the deductions.
+- To include prompt into the inferences.
 By default, it is `True`
     ```
     "include_prompts":true
     ```
-- To include utterance into the deductions.
+- To include utterance into the inferences.
 By default, it is `True`
     ```
     "include_utt":true
     ```
-- To keep last intent only in the deductions.
+- To keep last intent only in the inferences.
 By default, it is `True`
     ```
     "keep_last_intent":true
     ```
-- To keep last prompt only in the deductions.
+- To keep last prompt only in the inferences.
 By default, it is `True`
     ```
     "keep_last_prompt":true
     ```
-- To keep last utterance only in the deductions.
+- To keep last utterance only in the inferences.
 By default, it is `True`
     ```
     "keep_last_utterance":true
     ```
-- To convert the intent value to an utterance for the next layer in the deduction pipeline.
+- To convert the intent value to an utterance for the next layer in the inference pipeline.
 By default, it is `False`.
     ```
     "intent_to_utterance":false
     ```